What is Chiropractic?

 What is an adjustment?

-An adjustment is the specific manipulation of vertebrae which have abnormal movement patterns or fail to function properly.
+An adjustment is the specific manipulation of vertebrae that have abnormal movement patterns or fail to function properly.
 Unless corrected through manipulation (“adjustment”), such abnormal spinal function may negatively impact nerve activity.

 Safety and Effectiveness